|

 Monounsaturated fats have one C=C

-double bond in them, polyunsaturated fats usually have at least
+double bond in the fatty acid chains, polyunsaturated fats usually have at least

 -